 Currently, management is not aware of any significant changes in conditions that could have a significant effect on the financial position or results of activities of the District in the near future.
-The budget for the fiscal year ending June 30, 2014 has not increased significantly.
-The increase of approximately 3.3% primarily represents increases in the Consumer Price Index.
+The budget for the fiscal year ending June 30, 2015 has not increased significantly.
+The increase of approximately 3.5% primarily represents planned increases in materials, services and programs offered to the patrons as well as anticipated increases in the Consumer Price Index.